Slohaxx/melodybridge/README.md

 Unitec Cloud Application and development ISCG7444 Semester one, 2020

-This repository has been built to hold documents and guides on how to set this up and for code reference.
+This repository has been built to hold the source and guide to set up.

 #MelodyBridge